algorandfoundation/algokit-utils-py/docs/source/capabilities/transaction-composer.md

         app_id=123,
         method=my_method,
         args=[1, 2, 3],
-        max_fee=AlgoAmount.from_micro_algos(5000), # This is only used to create the algosdk.Transaction object and isn't made available to the composer.
+        max_fee=AlgoAmount.from_micro_algo(5000), # This is only used to create the Transaction object and isn't made available to the composer.
       )
     ).transactions[0]
   )